 Emirates to surpass 70,000 capacity

-According to The Telegraph, Arsenal plans to expand the Emirates beyond its current 70,000-seat capacity, making it the second-largest stadium in the Premier League and the largest in London.
+According to The Telegraph, Arsenal plan to expand the Emirates' capacity to beyond 70,000, making it the second-largest stadium in the Premier League and the biggest in London.

 The proposed expansion comes as part of the club’s long-term ambition to boost matchday income and accommodate their ever-growing fanbase.